Advertisement

 • Follow the expiry dates on contact lens solutions and discard unused solution, especially if it does not have a preservative.

-• Replace the lens case every 4 weeks.
+• Replace the lens case every 3 to 6 months.

 • Insert lenses before applying make-up.